GautamGupta/bb-legacy-plugins/simple-facebook-connect/trunk/readme.txt

 * Users with a Facebook ID >= 2147483647 would not work properly due to PHP limitation in intval() function.
 Fixed.

+= Version 1.0.3 (2011-04-03) =

+* Improved user login name sanitization
+* Fixed feature for hiding "You must login" in the post form